coucouland/coucou-user-guide/docs/api/channels/webhooks.md

 Webhooks are an established pattern for publishing content directly to a consuming endpoint of a target application.
 With Webhooks the content must be provided in a format compatible with the Webhook endpoint.

+## When to use Webhooks

+Webhooks channels are suited to direct integration with other applications where guaranteed delivery is required.
+Webhooks can also provide greater security through trust relationships with source/target endpoints.

 ## Egress

 Publishing content changes via a Webhook channel requires the channel to include a target webhook configuration.
 This